Stamp duty calculator

 If you’re buying a property in the UK, you will likely need to pay some form of Stamp Duty.
 You can calculate how much Stamp Duty you’ll have to pay here, using our calculator.

-As of 8th July 2020 the Chancellor announced a Stamp Duty exemption for all properties in England and Northern Ireland up to the value of £500,000 up until the end of March 2021.
-For second homes or Buy to Let properties, there will be a discount, where only 3% Stamp Duty is payable up to the first £500,000.
-Above that amount, the usual percentage applies.
+As of 3rd March 2021, the Chancellor announced an extension to the Stamp Duty holiday for all properties in England and Northern Ireland up to the value of £500,000 – this will continue to be the case for all properties purchased by 30th June 2021.
+After that, the exemption value will reduce to £250,000 until the 30th September 2021.
+For second homes or Buy to Let properties there will be a discount, where only 3% Stamp Duty is payable up to the first £500,000.
+Above that, the usual percentage applies.

 What is Stamp Duty?